-We interviewed one of our alumni, Mitsuyo from the Class of 2014, to ask how she prepared for the MBA admission with her three children, and about her experience during and after Hitotsubashi ICS.
+We interviewed alumna, Mitsuyo from the Class of 2014, to ask how she prepared for the MBA admission while raising three kids, how she then balanced her family and studies, and about her experience after graduating from Hitotsubashi ICS.

 Mitsuyo was a member of the MBA Class of 2014 (2-year program).

 Before entering Hitotsubashi ICS, she worked as a copywriter and creative director.
 After working in Tokyo and Osaka, she moved to Kagawa to get married.
 After graduating Hitotsubashi ICS, she established solutions inc. in Kagawa to provide corporate communication strategy and ad production services.

 First of all, why did you decide to apply to Hitotsubashi ICS?

 I realized that the direction of the advertising industry in local cities was changing from creative jobs to consulting, and that in the future creators would also need to have business knowledge.
 At the same time, I was also aware of the new potential of advertising to sell regional products overseas.
 I chose Hitotsubashi ICS because it could provide me with both business knowledge and a network of contacts that could be used globally.